Egypt: EGX closes Monday’s session on varied note

 PHOTO

-Foreign investors were sellers with EGP 186.302 million.
-Egyptian and Arab traders were buyers with EGP 184.939 million and EGP 1.363 million, respectively.
+Foreign investors were buyers with EGP 119.705 million.
+Egyptian and Arab traders were sellers with EGP 21.704 million and EGP 98.000 million, respectively.

 © 2025 All Rights Reserved Arab Finance For Information Technology Provided by SyndiGate Media Inc. (Syndigate.info).